Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 5

-A short [[?]] meeting was held
+A short praise meeting was held

 on Tuesday & Wedy nights from

-8-15 to 8-30 P.M.
+8-15 to 8-30 p.m.

-a sing song on Thursday by the
+A sing song on Thursday by the

-Medical Corps, which contain
+Medical Corps, which contains

 a fine lot of manly fellows, many

-of whom are christians.
+of whom are Christians.

-No 3 Battalion gave as fine Concert
+No 3 Battalion gave a fine Concert

-or Friday night & No 4 Batt
+on Friday night & No 4 Batt

 on Satdy night — The Pipe & Brass